-Calculation of a Provider's Adjusted Net Peak Hour Period Capacity Shortfall in an LDA value of Net Eligible Available PHPA Shortfall in an LDA; however, if the calculated value is negative, the Adjusted Net Peak Hour Period Capacity Shortfall in an LDA will be set to zero.
+When a Provider's Net Peak Hour Period Capacity Shortfall in an LDA is a positive value, a Provider's Adjusted Net Peak Hour Period Capacity Shortfall in an LDA is equal to the provider's Net Peak Hour Period Capacity Shortfall in the LDA minus the provider's absolute value of Net Eligible Available PHPA Shortfall in an LDA; however, if the calculated value is negative, the Adjusted Net Peak Hour Period Capacity Shortfall in an LDA will be set to zero.
 When a Provider's Net Peak Hour Period Capacity Shortfall in an LDA is zero or negative, the Adjusted Net Peak Hour Period Capacity is equal to the Provider's Net Peak Hour Period Capacity Shortfall in an LDA.